pokt-network/pocket/docs/development/localnet-with-kubernetes.md

 ### Stopping / cleaning up the resources

 `make localnet_down` will stop the localnet and clean up all the resources, except the postgres operator (in case you have other databases provisioned with it, the database itself will be destroyed).

+### Interaction with the localnet

+As the workloads run in Kubernetes, you can see and modify any resources on your local kubernetes by a tool of your choice (k9s, Lens, VSCode extension, etc.) - just be mindful that tilt and pocket-operator will change the resources back eventually, so you might want to disable tilt or turn off pocket-operator to make changes that you want to test.

+We provide following make targets:
+`make localnet_shell` - opens a shell in the pod that has `client` cli available.
+It gets updated automatically whenever the code changes.
+`make localnet_client_debug` - opens a `client debug` cli.
+It allows to interact with blockchain, e.g. change pace maker mode, reset to genesis, etc. It gets updated automatically whenever the code changes.

 ### How does it work?